adelbertc/adelbertc.github.io/posts/2017-04-03-nix-journey.md

 [Nix by example: The Nix expression language][nixByExample][^5].
 If you're interested in learning about Nix the language, I would recommend reading those.

+I have also been told by several people that the [Nix pill][nixPill] series is very good.
+I've yet to read it myself, but it's definitely on my to-read list.

 ### Nixpkgs

 [Nixpkgs][nixpkgs] is the primary way of installing packages through Nix.
 Nixpkgs